Contact Information

 Much of my current work focuses on American social movements and the political geography of radicalism.
 The Mapping American Social Movements Project produces and publishes interactive maps and visualizations about dozens of social movements that have influenced American life and politics during the 20th century, including radical political parties, Black freedom movements, Chicanx/Latinx movements, labor movements, women’s movements, antiwar and environmentalist movements, LGBTQ activism.
 I develop key observations from the mapping project and a reinterpretation of the history of American radicalism in "Remapping the American Left: A History of Radical Discontinuity," Labor: Studies in Working Class History (May 2020), an essay that began as my presidential address to the Labor and Working-Class History Association.

 The Racial Restrictive Covenants Project is the most recent endeavor.
 Authorized by the Washington legislature under HB 1335 (May 2021), this project is charged with identifying and mapping neighborhoods marked by racist deed provisions and restrictive covenants.
-With more than 70,000 restricted properties identified so far, the project provided the research for the newly enacted Covenant Homeownership Account Act (HB1474) that will compensate victims of restrictive covenants.
-In recognition of this work, I received the 2024 John Lewis Award for History and Social Justice from the American Historical Association.
+With more than 80,000 restricted properties identified so far, the project provided the research for the Covenant Homeownership Account Act (HB1474) that is compensating victims of restrictive covenants.
+In recognition of this work, I received the John Lewis Award for History and Social Justice from the American Historical Association in 2024 for "leadership and sustained engagement at the intersection of historical work and social justice."

 Awards